-IMPORTANT To take out a Direct Loan, you must complete a Master Promissory Note (MPN), as well as Entrance Counseling (if it is your first student loan), and Exit Counseling upon departing.
-You can complete these steps online by clicking the button below.
+IMPORTANT To take out a Direct Loan, you must complete a Master Promissory Note (MPN), as well as Entrance Counseling (if it is your first student loan) and Exit Counseling upon departing.
+You can complete these steps online by clicking below.

-IMPORTANT To take out a Federal Direct PLUS Loan for Parents, you must complete a Master Promissory Note (MPN) as well as Entrance Counseling, Financial Awareness Counseling, and Exit Counseling upon departing.
-You can complete these steps online by clicking the button below.
+IMPORTANT To take out a Federal Direct PLUS Loan for Parents, you must complete a Master Promissory Note (MPN) as well as Entrance Counseling, Financial Awareness Counseling and Exit Counseling upon departing.
+You can complete these steps online by clicking below.

 Direct PLUS Loan